GinaHorch/crowdfunding_back_end/README.md

    As a new user, I want to create an account so that I can log in and participate in projects.
 2. User login
    As a registered user, I want to login so that I can access my account and depending on my permissions, I can support projects or create projects.
-3. Create an Organisation
+3. Select role - User or Organisation
-   As a registered user, I can create an organisation that provides services to children in care.
+   As a registered user, I can make pledges.
+If I fulfil the requirements of an organisation (ABN), I can create projects for children in care.
 I will need an ABN and indicate if my organisation is a registered charity.
 4. Create a Project
-   As a registered user who is the owner of an organisation, I want to create a new crowdfunding project so that I can raise funds for programs that support Aboriginal children in care.
+   As a registered user with the role of organisation, I can create a new crowdfunding project so that I can raise funds for programs that support Aboriginal children in care.
 5. Pledge to a Project
    As a supporter, I want to pledge money to a project so that I can help fund a project I believe in.
 6. View all projects